 In 2014 Metro, East Multnomah Soil and Water Conservation District and the City of Gresham partnered to purchase the 33-acre site known as Grant Butte Wetlands.
 Located along a natural habitat corridor, the combination of open water, marshy areas and a grassy meadow along a forested slope create the conditions that attract more than a hundred different wildlife species to rest, feed and breed.
 River otter, Canada and cackling geese, red-winged blackbirds and American kestrels are just a few of the animals using the wild lands there.

 Metro is taking the lead in cleaning up the site and enhancing wildlife habitat in collaboration with our partners.
-Restoration of this natural area is complicated by its location along busy Southeast Division Street and surrounded by homes and businesses.
+Restoration of this natural area is complicated by its location along busy Southeast Division Street and the surrounding homes and businesses.
 It’s complicated by the land’s recent history as a dairy.
 And it’s complicated by the presence of so many wildlife species, some uncommon to the area.

 The wetlands sit in a bowl between the city-owned Grant Butte to the south and Berry Butte to the east.
 There’s no formal public access to the site currently as clean up and restoration work is underway.